Advantages of Gold and Silver vs Cryptocurrencies

 Even one of the earliest promoters of Bitcoin, Max Keiser, acknowledged in a recent interview that the regulatory environment favors precious metals going forward from here.
 There has been much speculation about the identity of “Satoshi Nakamoto,” who is believed to be the inventor of Bitcoin.
 It is currently known that American intelligence agencies developed protocols for cryptocurrencies in the 1990s.

-Solution - Owning Gold and Silver
+Simple Solution - Owning Gold and Silver

 While we may never know the true origins of Bitcoin or other cryptocurrencies, we do know that energy, expense, and internet security are required to both mine and maintain the digital currencies.
 While it takes energy and expense to mine precious metals, once refined, it takes no energy expenditure to maintain the value of gold or silver – at least, not on the same scale or in the same regard as with cryptocurrencies.
 Precious metals are the only assets known to man that are able to protect purchasing power while sitting in a box or vault, unplugged and untaxed.
 Perhaps simplicity is one of the greatest advantages afforded to the owners of gold and silver.
 As the best conductor of electricity, the owners of silver may ironically soon become primary beneficiaries of the cryptocurrency (including CBDC) movement.